Crieff, Aberfeldy, Dunkeld, Pitlochry, Perth and Kinross - Perthshire, Scotland

 often sold out.
 Pitlochry Dam and Fish Ladder is open all the year round and is very popular with children as well as adults - it is fascinating to watch

 the salmon jumping up the ladder.

 Blair Atholl is north of Killiecrankie and Atholl Castle is a busy tourist attraction in Scotland - Queen Victoria visited the castle in 1844 and granted the Duke of Atholl the privilege of retaining the only private army in the UK, the Atholl Highlanders.
-Beyond Blair Atholl is the House of Bruar - a great place to stop (for shopping and eating) on your journey to the north of Scotland - their food hall is great if you want to stock up for your holiday cottage in the Highlands - excellent deli so you can save on cooking!
+Beyond Blair Atholl is the House of Bruar - a great place to stop (for shopping and eating) on your journey to the north of Scotland - their food hall is great if you want to stock up for a self-catering holiday in the Highlands - there is an excellent deli so you can save yourself from too much cooking!

 Loch Tummel, Loch Rannoch and Rannoch Moor have some breathtaking scenery, dominated by the peak of Schiehallion.
 Aberfeldy is another popular area for Perthshire holiday cottages.
 This pretty, small town has the last working flour mill in Scotland and the Aberfeldy Distillery is a popular visitor attraction.
 Castle Menzies is a 16th-century tower house which has been restored and is open to the public.
 Loch Tay (with plenty of watersports) is dominated by Ben Lawers - worth climbing on a clear day for the fabulous views.
 Kenmore is at the head of Loch Tay and is a conservation village with plenty of idyllic cottages to rent.
 Fortingall has the oldest yew tree in the UK, over 300 years old, and the thatched cottages are picturesque.